 “Oh?
 Wow!
 That’s too bad.”

 We pause, taking in this news, then begin to move away from the tree discussing what to do to remedy the situation.

-I look back once more at the tiny bits of metal and two rusty nails holding them, now deeply embedded in the tree trunk.
+As we walk away, I look back once more at the tiny bits of metal and two rusty nails holding them, now deeply embedded in the tree trunk.
 There is nothing I can do about removing them.
 They may always remain in the tree.
 With a plan of action now in place, a sense of completion fills me.
 My dad was here, and that knowledge is comforting.